netreconlab/ParseCareKit/README.md

 remoteStoreManager.parseRemoteDelegate = self //Conform to this protocol to resolve conflicts
 ```

 The `uuid` being passed to `ParseRemote` is used for the Clock.
 A possibile solution that allows for high flexibity is to have 1 of these per user-type per user.
 This allows you to have have one `ParseUser` that can be a "Doctor" and a "Patient".
-You should generate a different uuid for this particular ParseUser's `Doctor` and `Patient` type.
+You should generate a different uuid for this particular ParseUser's `Doctor` and `PCKPatient` type.
 You can save all types to ParseUser:

 ```swift
 let userTypeUUIDDictionary = [